MichaelBelousov/ecsql-lsp/README.md

 Currently as a minimum viable implementation it uses a configured regex to search for calls on objects to `query` or `withPreparedStatement` and then tries to the parse the following string literal as a SQL query.
 It will then provide some auto-completion depending on where your cursor is in the query.
+You can customize the regex used to find queries.

 ![demo gif](demo.gif)